 Those interested in an externship opportunity can look forward to:

-- Annual intake of approximately 50,000 animals on an open-admission policy, affording students experience with a large variety of medical, surgical, emergency, and behavioral patients
+- Supporting the annual intake of more than 40,000 animals to our open-admission shelter, giving students the opportunity to gain experience with a wide variety of medical, surgical, emergency and behavioral patients.

-- First-hand experience in infectious disease patient and shelter management
+- First-hand experience in infectious disease and shelter management.

-- Observation of investigation and management of Humane Law Enforcement investigation cases
+- Observing the investigation and management of Humane Law Enforcement cases.

-- Participation in veterinary didactic and case rounds
+- Participating in veterinary didactic and case rounds.

-- Comprehensive overview of shelter medicine in the context of animal shelter management and community support
+- Comprehensive overviews of shelter medicine in the context of animal shelter management and community support.

-- Opportunity to shadow other departments: Behavior Center, Project Wildlife, Humane Law Enforcement.
+- Opportunities to shadow other departments such as Behavior and Training, Project Wildlife and Humane Law Enforcement.

 Current duties for DVM student externs from AVMA-accredited veterinary colleges include:

-Evaluation of imaging, laboratory, and other diagnostic findings
+- Evaluating of imaging, laboratory, and other diagnostic findings.

-- Spay/neuter surgeries, assistance with orthopedic, dental, or soft tissue surgeries, cystocentesis, venipuncture, benchtop laboratory procedures, placement of IV catheters, assistance with anesthesia, nerve blocks, , post-mortem examinations, ophthalmologic and otic examinations, administration of treatments, pre-surgical examinations, assistance with vaccine clinics, and other procedures, depending on opportunity.
+- Performing spay/neuter surgeries, assisting with orthopedic, dental, or soft tissue surgeries, cystocentesis, venipuncture and benchtop laboratory procedures, placement of IV catheters, assisting with anesthesia, nerve blocks and post-mortem examinations, administration of treatments, pre-surgical examinations, assistance with vaccine clinics, and other duties depending on the opportunity.